Skip to content

 Businesses will no longer be able to treat homes as separate establishments but will need to monitor the number of redundancies across the organisation as a whole on a rolling 90 day basis to determine when collective consultation is triggered.

-This is a fairly straightforward change so consultation should not be needed, meaning that this could be one of the first changes to be introduced.
+This is a fairly straightforward change and may be one of the first changes to be introduced.
 The change will require more careful planning and monitoring for providers and training for managers and HR is recommended.
+Consultation opened on 21 October to canvass opinion on increasing the compensation to be awarded when collective consultation is not properly provided and can be found here.

 Trade unions